Request copies of planning documents

 How to request copies of documents

-To request a document, please ensure you have the reference number of the notice required and call us on 01403 215187 to make a payment by credit or debit card: we do not accept cheques.
-The document will then be sent to you electronically.
-The cost is calculated per decision notice.
+To request a document, please ensure you have the reference number of the notice required and email us at email@example.com.
+We will then contact you to take a payment by credit or debit card: we do not accept cheques.
+The document will then emailed to you.
+Please note the cost is calculated per decision notice.

-We normally deal with requests within two working days.
-If we need more time to prepare the document we will advise you of this when you call.
+Requests will be dealt with within five working days, however if we need more time to prepare the document we will advise you of this on receipt of your request.

 |Type of document||Cost (inc VAT)|